joyrexus/buckets/README.md

 As noted above, buckets is a wrapper for Bolt, streamlining [basic transactions](https://github.com/boltdb/bolt#transactions).
 If you're unfamiliar with Bolt, check out the [README](https://github.com/boltdb/bolt#resources) and [intro articles](https://github.com/boltdb/bolt#resources).

 A buckets/bolt database contains a set of buckets.
 What's a bucket?
-It's basically just an [associate array](https://en.wikipedia.org/wiki/Associative_array), mapping keys to values.
+It's basically just an [associative array](https://en.wikipedia.org/wiki/Associative_array), mapping keys to values.
 For simplicity, we say that a bucket *contains* key/values pairs and we refer to these k/v pairs as "items".
 You use buckets for storing and retrieving such items.

 Since Bolt stores keys in [byte-sorted order](https://github.com/boltdb/bolt#iterating-over-keys), we can take advantage of this sorted key namespace for fast prefix and range scanning of keys.